AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/annotations/manage-annotations.md

 ---
 # Manage annotations

-The [!UICONTROL Components] > [!UICONTROL Annotations] manager offers many ways of managing annotations, such as sharing, filtering, tagging, approving, copying, deleting, and marking as favorites.

-The [!UICONTROL Annotations] manager shows you all the annotations you own that have been scoped to all your projects, and that have been shared with you.
+The [!UICONTROL Annotations manager] shows you all of the annotations that you own or that have been shared with you.
+Project-specific annotations do not appear here.
+You can use this interface to share, filter, tag, copy, delete, and favorite your annotations.
+Administrators can manage annotations across the organization, as well as approve annotations.

->[!NOTE]
->
+**[!UICONTROL Components]** > **[!UICONTROL Annotations]**
->[!UICONTROL Annotations] that you created only for a specific project do not appear in the manager.

 ## Annotations Manager user interface